 In addition, popular games of the company have also been licensed out, with the recent licensing of Hudson Soft product Momotaro Dentetsu being licensed out to Nintendo for licensing fees.
 But what's more interesting is the fact that it was jettisoned due to disagreements over revenue split with the creator of the franchise, and the deal with Nintendo happened without warning.
 Development of games with cult followings, such as Tokimeki Memori and Suikoden, have been halted as well, although they might not have been in active development at the time (basically, it's extra dead.)

-Even within the industry, it looks like other companies with Japan are not liking what Konami is doing.There are accusations laid against Kagemasa on not being willing to increase the budget for console games with diminishing returns.
-Nikkai reached out to the chairman repeatedly for comment, but did not get any information or response from him.
+Even within the industry, it looks like other companies with Japan are not liking what Konami is doing.There are accusations laid against Kagemasa for not being willing to increase the budget for console games with diminishing returns.
+Nikkai reached out to the chairman repeatedly for comment but did not get any information or response from him.

 It looks like the landscape of the giant in the gaming world is changing, but not necessarily for the better.